 Of course, from a collectivist point of view, there is a risk with people opting out, as that can put pressure on the pension fund to continue to maintain its commitments to pay out the pensions that have been accrued.
 The pension that you have earned to date is legally protected – you will get it as defined – but loss of income to the scheme puts some pressure on future pension commitments and contributes to that much critiqued deficit calculation (though of course it also removes liabilities from the picture).

 From an individual point of view, this is really a conversation you need to have with your future self.
 There is one crucial issue to think about if you are considering opting out: for every £100 you contribute to the USS pension (before your salary is taxed), the employer contributes £200.
 If you opt out, you might get to keep that £100 (and get it taxed) but you are also losing that additional £200 of your salary that is being deferred to your retirement.
 To opt-out, then, is to turn down the additional 21.1% of salary (currently) every year of the employer’s contribution to your pension.
 It represents an immediate net-loss under the guise of a seeming immediate gain.
-If you find an alternative pension, you start with that £100 a month contribution, instead of that £300.
+If you find an alternative pension, you start with that £100 a month contribution (or rather £80, after it was taxed), instead of that £300.
 Assuming the reason you opted out was wanting to pay less to a pension, then it would be logical that you would in fact start again in a new pension paying in less than a third of what you were effectively doing in USS.
 This could have the obvious consequences of a.) very significantly shrinking the size of pension you and your family might later be able to rely on, and b.) increasing the age at which you might afford to retire.
 In coming to this decision, we would recommend that you seek independent financial advice that considers what age you would wish to retire and on what size pension.
 In recommending independent financial advice, we would note the scandal in recent years of people being advised to move out of Defined Benefit schemes and into Defined Contributions schemes, to their demonstrable loss but to fund managers’ gain.

 The USS is still predominantly a Defined Benefit scheme, and the bulk or all of your pension is in an ‘Income Builder’, as USS call it: the more years that you contribute to the scheme, the higher the guaranteed income in retirement.
 That means that you can plan forward to retirement with some certainty of the kind of income you might get from day one, for the rest of your life.
 If you choose to find an alternative pension solution, not only will you be starting with a third of your USS contributions, but you will no doubt be using a defined contribution method – a form of pension that only lets you know with any certainty how much you are paying in, not at all what you might get in retirement: the more money you put in over time does not necessarily guarantee a larger pension.